Seelenkrank

 Seelenkrank was a German Darkwave music project of Chris Pohl.
 The objective was to create a more intimate sound than the industrial stomp of Terminal Choice.
 Female vocals were included in this project, all of them performed by Nina Bendigkeit.
 Chris would go on to record two albums for the Machinenwelt Records in this style, though the name had to be dropped after Pohl left the label due to contractual issues.
-The project lives on today with a new label and also a new name: Blutengel.
+The project renamed to Blutengel after leaving Machinenwelt for Out of Line Music.

 Due to legal difficulties, the albums were out of print for 10 years, although Chris Pohl has recently won the legal battle which has allowed him to reissue them on his own label Fear Section.